NicSRS

 Implications for Users and Required Actions:

-• For New Certificates: Customers wishing to obtain certificates with the current 397-day validity must place their orders and complete all necessary domain and organization validation steps well before the February 3, 2026 deadline, ensuring issuance by February 17, 2026.
+• For New Certificates: Customers wishing to obtain certificates with the current 397-day validity must place their orders and complete all necessary domain and organization validation steps well before this date, ensuring issuance before February 24, 2026.

 • For Existing Certificates: TLS certificates already active with longer validity periods will remain fully trusted until their natural expiration date.
-This change only affects new certificates issued after the cutoff.
+This change only affects new certificates issued on and after February 24.

 • For Certificate Re-issuance and Renewals:

-• Renewals processed on or after February 17, 2026, will result in certificates valid for no more than 199 days.
+• Renewal certs issued on or after February 24, 2026, will be valid for NO more than 199 days.

 Preparing for the Future:

 With certificate lifespans eventually shrinking to just 47 days, manual management will become impractical.
-NicSRS strongly advises customers to adopt automated tools such as CaaS subscription model and certificate lifecycle management solutions (sslTrus CLM), or the ACME protocol within DigiCert CertCentral, to handle the increased frequency of renewal and issuance.
+NicSRS strongly advises customers to adopt automated tools such as CaaS subscription model and certificate lifecycle management solutions (sslTrus CLM), to handle the increased frequency of renewal and issuance.
+For enterprise users who manage a number of different certificates and complex network enviroment, it's highly recommended to use sslTrus CLM -- a powerful solution specifically designed to tackle the 47-day SSL challenge and can handle even the most complicated use scenarios.
+Use just 1 platform to issue, manage, monitor and automate your public CA SSL, private CA SSL, S/MIME and code signing.

 For more detailed information on the upcoming shortened validty of SSL/TLS certificates, we have a great article here for your reference.